poolpOrg/pykvfs/README.md

   tx.get('foobar')                # nothing
   tx.put('foobar', b'blabla')     # map 'foobar' to b'blabla' in transaction tx.get('foobar')                # b'blabla'
-tx.get('foobar')                  # nothing, we didn't commit, value was not written outside transaction
+store.get('foobar')               # nothing, we didn't commit, value was not written outside transaction

 # same but with explicit rollback
 with store.transaction() as tx: